-A new offshore drilling map that would open up vast stretches of water for oil and gas drilling is just in the proposal stage — but it's sure to be a conversation starter.
+An offshore drilling map released in January 2018 would have opened up vast stretches of water for oil and gas drilling.
+It was just in the proposal stage — but it generated buzz nonetheless.

-Announced Jan.
-4 by Interior Secretary Ryan Zinke, the National Outer Continental Shelf Oil and Gas Leasing Program for 2019 to 2024 draft proposal would open more than 90 percent of U.S. oceans for leasing by oil and gas companies.
+Then Interior Secretary Ryan Zinke released the National Outer Continental Shelf Oil and Gas Leasing Program for 2019 to 2024 in that month.
+The draft proposal would have opened more than 90 percent of U.S. oceans for leasing by oil and gas companies.

-The proposal comes barely a week after the Trump administration announced plans to rewrite or eliminate safety rules and regulations for offshore drilling put in place following the Deepwater Horizon oil spill in 2010.
+The proposal came barely a week after the Trump administration had announced plans to rewrite or eliminate safety rules and regulations for offshore drilling put in place following the Deepwater Horizon oil spill in 2010.

 "We're embarking on a new path for energy dominance in America, particularly on offshore," Zinke said as he announced the plan.
 "This is a clear difference between energy weakness and energy dominance.
 We are going to become the strongest energy superpower."

-The proposal opens the Atlantic and Pacific Oceans to drilling and increases opportunities in the Gulf of Mexico and the Arctic Ocean.
-The only area not included in the leasing plan is Alaska's North Aleutian Basin.
+The proposal would have opened the Atlantic and Pacific oceans to drilling and increased opportunities in the Gulf of Mexico and the Arctic Ocean.
+The only area not included in the leasing plan was Alaska's North Aleutian Basin.

-The draft is the result of President Donald Trump's April 2017 executive order that tasked Zinke with reviewing and overhauling the Obama administration's final five-year proposal for offshore drilling.
-That plan included a ban on offshore drilling the Arctic and Atlantic.
+The draft was the result of Trump's April 2017 executive order that tasked Zinke with reviewing and overhauling the Obama administration's final five-year proposal for offshore drilling.
+That plan included a ban on offshore drilling in the Arctic and Atlantic.